solliancenet/microsoft-mysql-developer-guide/08_Performance/08_00_Performance.md

 | top 5 by query_time_d desc
 ```

-## Query Performance Insight

-In addition to the basic server monitoring aspects, Azure provides tools to monitor application query performance.
-Correcting or improving queries can lead to significant increases in the query throughput.
-Use the [Query Performance Insight tool](https://docs.microsoft.com/azure/mysql/concepts-query-performance-insight) to analyze the longest-running queries and determine if it is possible to cache those items if they are deterministic within a set period, or modify the queries to increase their performance.

-The `slow_query_log` can be set to show slow queries in the MySQL log files (default is OFF).
-The `long_query_time` server parameter can alert users for long query times (default is 10 sec).

 ## Upgrading the tier

 The Azure Portal can be used to scale between `General Purpose` and `Memory Optimized`.
 If a `Basic` tier is chosen, there will be no option to upgrade the tier to `General Purpose` or `Memory Optimized` later.
 However, it is possible to utilize other techniques to perform a migration/upgrade to a new Azure Database for MySQL instance.